refugee-emancipation/crowd-funding/README.md

-# Refugee Emancipation Crowdfunding Campaing
+# Refugee Emancipation Crowdfunding Campaign

 This site is aimed to rise awareness for our upcoming crowdfunding campaign.

-## Build the Site
+## Usage
+### Installation
+For further information see [jekyllrb.com/docs/installation](http://jekyllrb.com/docs/installation/).
 1. Ruby <br>Your Ruby version should be at least 2.0.0

     ```ruby --version```